Tiago Splitter: Personal life

-Splitter is the son of Cassio and Elisabeth Splitter.
-He was raised a Christian, although his father is of Jewish descent.
+Splitter is the son of Cássio Beims and Elisabeth Splitter.
+He is of German descent by maternal and paternal sides and was raised a Christian, although his father is partially of Ashkenazi Jewish descent.
 In 2009, Splitter's sister Michelle, also a basketball player, died of leukemia at the age of 19.
 Splitter married his first wife, Amaia Amescua, in 2010.
 They have two children and divorced in 2016.
 In 2017, Splitter married his second wife, Fernanda.